ADC Home > Reference Library > Technical Notes > Legacy Documents > Mac OS 9 & Earlier >

 with these APIs (and the supporting code was implemented).

-However, if it was used, the functions returned paramErr
+However, if it was used, the functions returned paramErr, due to

 an error in parameter validity checking.ConvertFromUnicodeToTextRun